jordanmcgowan/softball/index.md

 # Schedule

+*NOTE*: THE GAMES ON MONDAY JUNE 11TH ARE CANCELLED DUE TO INCLIMATE WEATHER.

 Below is the schedule for the next 4 weeks (see below for the full schedule).
 Games will be every Monday at 6:30 Bryn Mawr #4 and #5 (*Field subject to change based on availability*).

 |Week|Date|Time|Teams|Field|